Lethja/phoenix-firestorm-appimage/README.md

 ```
 Type the number(s) for the viewer(s) you wish to make an appimage of and press enter.

-The appimage will be created and stored in a zip automatically.
+The appimage will be created and stored in a folder named zip automatically.
 Storing an appimage in a zip preserved the executable permission
 which will make deployment feel more streamlined to macOS and Windows users